-Fungiform papillae biopsy was conducted without anaesthetic by a registered doctor following the procedure described previously^(20,21).
-Fungiform papillae were chosen as they were the least invasive biopsy target and provide the best result compared with other oral sampling methods(22).
-For each participant, up to eight fungiform papillae were collected; four papillae chosen from the left side of the tongue and four from the right side of the tongue, which were chosen at random sites within the fungiform region of the tongue by the doctor.
+Fungiform papillae biopsy was conducted without anaesthetic by a registered doctor following the procedure described previously (20, 21).
+Fungiform papillae were chosen as they were the least invasive biopsy target and provide the best result compared to other oral sampling methods (22).
+For each participant, up to eight fungiform papillae were collected; four papillae chosen from the left side of the tongue and four from the right side of the tongue, chosen at random sites within the fungiform region of the tongue by the doctor.
 The eight papillae were pooled as an individual sample to reduce the impact of variation from different sites of collection.
-The gene expression of FAT receptors found within fungiform papillae tissue(13) including CD36, FFAR2, FFAR4, GPR84 and KCNA2 was analysed with real-time RT-PCR, RNA was extracted from the pooled fungiform papillae samples using TRIzol reagent (Life Technologies) following the manufacture's protocol.
-The purified RNA pellet was dissolved in 20 μl RNase-free water treated with RNase-free DNase set (Qiagen) and quantified with NanoDrop ND-1000 spectrophotometer.
-The RNA integrity was measured with Bioanalyser 2100 (Agilent Technologies) and the cut-off value was set at 5.
-For the RT-PCR, 1 μg of total RNA was used to synthesise complementary DNA (cDNA) using the High-Capacity cDNA Reverse Transcription kit (Applied Biosystems).
+The gene expression of FAT receptors found within fungiform papillae tissue (13) including CD36, FFAR2, FFAR4, GPR84 and KCNA2 were analysed with real-time reverse transcription polymerase chain reaction (RT-PCR).
+RNA was extracted from the pooled fungiform papillae samples using TRIzol reagent (Life Technologies, USA) following the manufacture's protocol.
+The purified RNA pellet was dissolved in 20μl RNasefree H2O, treated with RNase-free DNase set (Qiagen, Australia) and quantified with NanoDrop ND-1000 spectrophotometer.
+The RNA integrity was measured with Bioanalyser 2100 (Agilent Technologies, USA) and the cut-off value was set at 5.
+For the RT-PCR, 1μg of total RNA was used to synthesize cDNA using the High Capacity cDNA Reverse Transcription Kit (Applied Biosystems, USA).
 Each cDNA sample was diluted 1:5 at first.
-Standards were then prepared with a serial dilution of 1:5 from the top standard (an aliquot of all the 1:5 dilution cDNA samples).
-For the standard curve, one gene copy was assigned to the lowest concentrated standard, which had a Cp value.
+Standards were then prepared with a serial dilution 1:5 from the top standard (an aliquot of the all the 1:5 dilution cDNA samples).
+For the standard curve, 1 gene copy was assigned to the lowest concentrated standard which had a Cp value.
 Gene concentration of other standards were set accordingly based on the dilution value.
 The notional concentration of each sample was calculated based on the standard curve (log concentration against Cp).
-The expression of the genes of interest were analysed with the Taqman gene expression assays (Life Technologies) (Table 1).
+The expression of the genes of interest were analysed with the Taqman gene expression assays (Life Technologies, USA) (Table 1).
 For each gene analysis, a negative control of the sample that had not been reversely transcribed was included.
-Housekeeping genes glyceraldehyde 3-phosphate dehydrogenase (GAPDH) and 60S acidic ribosomal protein P0 (RPLPO) were included for normalising the transcript numbers.
+Housekeeping genes GAPDH and RPLP0 were included for normalizing the transcript numbers.